 Chris is a member of ULI, REFA and the Cornell Hotel Society.
 He earned his MBA from Columbia University and his B.S. in Hotel Administration from Cornell University.
 Chris is a licensed real estate broker in New York, Connecticut, Rhode Island and Georgia.

-Danny Dolce, Executive Vice President, Sales & Development, brings 23 years of hospitality industry experience, working in all facets of the business including operations, sales and marketing, acquisitions, business development, and strategic deployment.
+Danny Dolce, Senior Vice President of Acquisitions & Development brings 23 years of hospitality industry experience, working in all facets of the business including operations, sales and marketing, acquisitions, business development, and strategic deployment.
 Most recently Danny served as Vice President of Business Development for Pyramid Hotel Group, obtaining third-party management contracts and building relationships within the special servicer community.